 To earn the DNP, students must complete a total of 1,000 practicum hours in their Master’s and DNP programs.
 Students will be allowed to transfer up to 600 practicum hours from their master’s in nursing into the Augsburg DNP.
 As such, all students will register for at least nine semester credits of practica in the post-master’s DNP-TCN.

 Seminars focus on integration of conceptual learning with field practice, developing the student’s particular practice interests.
 Students are required to participate in a doctoral seminar every semester —fall and spring—until completion of the DNP degree.
 Cohorts of students who enter the DNP program together usually progress as a group in the seminars in which they enroll each term, depending on whether they are studying full-time or part-time.
-The final seminar (NUR 841) culminates in the capstone project presentation and completion of the requirements for the DNP degree.
+The final seminar (NUR 841) culminates in the final project presentation and completion of the requirements for the DNP degree.

-Final DNP Capstone Project
+Final DNP Project

-Final DNP capstone projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
+Final DNP projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
 Through this scholarly project students demonstrate leadership in synthesizing and applying scientific knowledge to practice challenges in local and/or system wide contexts of care.
 Students should begin working on their DNP capstone projects in the early stages of the DNP program and continue throughout the program.
 The student’s scholarly project is planned in collaboration with a major faculty advisor.

 For a complete list of courses and descriptions, see the Course Description Search.